timkaechele/herb/javascript/packages/vscode/README.md

 #### Roadmap/Ideas

 Check-out the roadmap/issues on [GitHub](https://github.com/marcoroth/herb) or suggest a new featured that you would like to see integrated into the Visual Studio Code extension.

-## Running the extension locally

-- Run `yarn install` in this folder.
-This installs all necessary npm modules in both the client and server folder
-- Open VS Code on this folder.
-- Press Ctrl+Shift+B to compile the client and server.
-- Switch to the Debug viewlet.
-- Select `Launch Client` from the drop down.
-- Run the launch config.
-- If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the `[Extension Development Host]` instance of VSCode, open a HTML+ERB file.